mjbots/moteus/docs/reference.md

 position will reset to an arbitrary value consistent with the current encoder settings.

+### 0x140 - Driver Fault 1 ###

+Mode: Read only

+The exact bitfield reported by the motor driver in fault conditions for fault register 1.
+Up to 16 bits may be set.
+This will only be non-zero if the current mode is fault (1) and the fault code is 33 (motor driver fault).

+### 0x141 - Driver Fault 2 ###

+Mode: Read only.

+The exact bitfield reported by the motor driver in fault conditions for fault register 2.
+Up to 16 bits may be set.
+This will only be non-zero if the current mode is fault (1) and the fault code is 33 (motor driver fault).

 ## A.3 Example ##

 A single CAN-FD frame can be used to command the servo, and initiate a